Ninja-Squad/ninja-squad.github.com/_posts/2019-05-20-what-is-new-angular-8.0.md

 after being [replaced by `@angular/common/http` in 4.3](/2017/07/17/http-client-module/) and [officially deprecated in 5.0](/2017/11/02/what-is-new-angular-5/), 18 months ago.
-You have probably already migrate to `@angular/common/http`, but if you didn't, now you have to: the provided schematic will only remove the dependecy from your `package.json`.
+You have probably already migrated to `@angular/common/http`, but if you didn't, now you have to: the provided schematic will only remove the dependecy from your `package.json`.